-If any of the variety of instruments and strategies that the Bank uses to economically hedge the Bank's exposure to market risk is not effective, the Bank may incur losses.
+If any of the variety of instruments and strategies that Eurobank uses to economically hedge the Bank's exposure to market risk is not effective, Eurobank may incur losses.
 Many of the Bank's strategies are based on historical trading patterns and correlations.
 Unexpected market developments therefore may adversely affect the effectiveness of the Bank's hedging strategies.
-Moreover, the Bank does not economically hedge all of the Bank's risk exposure in all market environments or against all types of risk.
+Moreover, Eurobank does not economically hedge all of the Bank's risk exposure in all market environments or against all types of risk.
 The Group is exposed to several types of risk including, but not limited to, counterparty risk, which is taken into consideration in the valuation of the fair values of the various items, or currency risk from the Bank's participations in certain non-Eurozone foreign subsidiaries, where currency derivatives against local currencies may be unavailable.
 These risks are described in detail in "The Bank is exposed to credit risk, market risk, liquidity risk and operational risk-Credit Risk" and "The Bank is exposed to credit risk, market risk, liquidity risk and operational risk-Market Risk".
-Even when the Bank is able to hedge certain of the Bank's risk exposures, the methodology by which certain risks are economically hedged may not qualify for hedge accounting, in which case, changes in the fair value of such instruments are recognised immediately in the income statement, which may result in additional volatility in the Group's income statement and in turn may adversely affect the Bank's ability to pay interest and principal on the Instruments in full and in a timely manner.
+Even when Eurobank is able to hedge certain of the Bank's risk exposures, the methodology by which certain risks are economically hedged may not qualify for hedge accounting, in which case, changes in the fair value of such instruments are recognised immediately in the income statement, which may result in additional volatility in the Group's income statement.